-We used pink and yellow as our ombre paint color example.
-Just keep in mind how well your 2 ombre colors will blend together when you are choosing your colors.
+Pink and yellow is a perfect combination for an ombre wall.
+Just keep in mind how well the 2 ombre colors will blend together when you are choosing your colors.
 For example, green and red may be difficult to blend together using only 2 colors, since they are opposite colors on the color wheel and there are quite a lot of colors between them.

 The ombre wall we painted using pink and yellow paint turned out amazing.
 The 2 paint colors blended together seamlessly.

-Check out this paint kit from Amazon: you get an 11 piece tray including almost everything you need.
-Plus if you have Amazon prime, you will have it with free 2-day delivery!
+Here's a paint kit that comes in very handy for painting ombre walls.
+You get an 11 piece tray including almost everything you need.
+Plus if you have Amazon prime, you will have it with free 2-day delivery.

-2. Prep your surface.
-I recommend painting a primer underneath to get a smooth color, especially if you are painting over a dark color or an existing color in the yellow family, as they can show through.
+Step 2: Prep your surface.
+Use a primer first to achieve a smooth color, especially if you are painting over a dark color or an existing color in the yellow family, as they can show through.

-4. Paint in your wall with your 2 paint colors.
+Step 4: Paint in your wall with the 2 paint colors.
 I painted the bottom half pink and the top half yellow.
-I let these two colors dry overnight before continuing.
+Let these two colors dry overnight before continuing.

-I created a visual guide to show you how to ombre your two paint colors, so for this my yellow will be color 1 and my pink will be color 2.
+Here is a visual guide to show you how to ombre your two paint colors so that they blend perfectly.
+For this the yellow will be color 1 and the pink will be color 2.

-5. Next, you are going to blend your color 1 and color 2 in a separate container.
+Step 1: In a container mix together color 1 and color 2.
 We will call this color 3.
 Use your eye to determine if you need more of one color to create the perfect blend.

-7. You will then split the paint you just made, color 3, into two more containers: labeled color 4 and color 5.
+Step 3: Split the paint you just made, color 3, into two more containers.
+Label them color 4 and color 5.